25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

 - AWS EC2 Instance Metadata is powerful but one of the least known features to developers
 - It allows AWS EC2 instances to **"learn about themselves" without using an IAM Role for that purpose.**
 - The URL is `http://169.254.169.254/latest/meta-data`
-- You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy.
+- You can retrieve the IAM Role name from the metadata, but you CANNOT retrieve the IAM Policy
 - Metadata = Info about the EC2 instance
 - Userdata = launch script of the EC2 instance